Implemented accessibility features into the California DMV website to better support information access for the immigrant population.

 Rather than relying on 3rd party translation tools, the DMV should provide their own precise translations (like they do for Spanish).
 We suggest including the most spoken languages in California to cover a majority of the non-native English speaking population.
 We selected the languages by examining the languages provided on California voter registration page and other demographic sources.
 The languages not as prevalent in California will still be covered by Google Translate.

-While translating the whole website into different languages will be a large task, the information on the DMV site is mostly constant and will not need much altering once its been initially translated.
+While translating the whole website into different languages will be a large task, the information on the DMV site is mostly constant and will not need much altering once it has been initially translated.

 Users will be able to alter the font size within the page rather than relying on the web browser.
 Users with visual impairments will also be able to convert the page to a high contrast display to read the text easier.